rpalloni/kafka_cluster/README.md

 # Kafka Cluster
 Instead of a single-node setup, the project provides a "ready-to-use" local multi-broker Kafka environment that mimics a production-like architecture.
-Kafka UI is also include to ease monitoring and management.

 ## Run

 `docker compose up --build`